 Real Estate Services.
 We provide real estate services, including asset management and valuation services.
-Asset management services include management of the entire REO disposition process, services such as diligence and underwriting that serve the single family rental asset class, and a web-based asset management workflow solution for task driven asset management, including the management of REO assets, rental properties, due diligence for bulk acquisitions, loss mitigation efforts and short sales.
+Asset management services include management of the entire REO disposition process and services such as diligence and underwriting that serve the single-family rental asset class.
 Revenue attributable to REO services provided is based on a percentage of the sale and recognized over time, measured based on the progress to date and typically coincides with the client's successful closing on the property.
 In certain instances, fees are received at the time that an asset is assigned to Radian for management.
 These fees are recorded as deferred revenue and are recognized over time based on progress to date and the availability to customers.